heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-1-the-cybernetic-system.md

 - [8] [Section 1.3] Perceptual Encoding.
 - [9] [Section 2.4] The Percept Triplet.
 - [10] [Section 2.2] The Core Game.

+## See Also

+- [Section 1.1: Introduction to Memorativa](../1.%20introduction/memorativa-1-1-introduction.md) — Introduces the core problems and approaches that the cybernetic system addresses
+- [Section 1.2: Model of Thought](../1.%20introduction/memorativa-1-2-model-of-thought.md) — Provides the epistemological foundation for the cybernetic system's approach to understanding
+- [Section 1.3: Perceptual Encoding](../1.%20introduction/memorativa-1-3-perceptual-encoding.md) — Details the percept-triplet structure implemented by the cybernetic system
+- [Section 1.4: The Sky Computer](../1.%20introduction/memorativa-1-4-sky-computer.md) — Explains the geocentric orientation principles incorporated into the system
+- [Section 1.5: Section Checkpoint](../1.%20introduction/memorativa-1-5-section-checkpoint.md) — Summarizes the foundational concepts that the cybernetic system implements
+- [Section 2.2: The Core Game](./memorativa-2-2-the-core-game.md) — Builds upon the cybernetic system to explain the interactive game mechanics
+- [Section 2.4: The Percept Triplet](./memorativa-2-4-percept-triplet.md) — Provides detailed implementation of the percept structure within the cybernetic framework